IBM-Blockchain-Archive/marbles/phase1_tutorial.md

 1. Fill out all the fields, then click the "Create" button
 1. It should have flipped you back to "Home" and you should see that a new marble has been created
 	- If not click the "Home" tab again or refresh the page
 1. Next lets trade a marble.
 Click and drag one marble from one person's list to another.
-It should temporary disapear and then auto reload the marbles in their new state.
+It should temporary disappear and then auto reload the marbles in their new state.
 	- If not refresh the page

 #Run Marbles w/Bluemix (manually)
-1. This app is already ready to run on bluemix
+1. This app is already ready to run on Bluemix
 1. If you don't already have one, create a new network for the app
 1. Edit manifest.yml
-	- change the sevice name to match your network's service name, or remove the line if you don't want the app to bind to the service
+	- change the service name to match your network's service name, or remove the line if you don't want the app to bind to the service
 	- change the app name and host name since "marbles" is taken
 1. Push the application by opening a command prompt and browsing to this directory